-Sandaway Lodge has a rich history from being a centennial house to part of the Chesapeake Bay Yacht Club.
-Guests at Sandaway Suites & Beach now can enjoy modern hotel amenities in Oxford, Maryland.
+Sandaway Suites & Beach in Oxford, MD has a rich history from being a centennial house to part of the Chesapeake Bay Yacht Club.
+Guests at Sandaway's historic Victorian Lodge now can enjoy modern hotel amenities in Oxford, Maryland.

 Presumably, Colonel Samuel Wetherill, Sr. built the Sandaway Lodge sometime between 1873 and 1876.
-It may, therefore, be Oxford's centennial house.
-It was certainly standing in 1877, for its outline, in much its present form, appears on a map of Oxford prepared that same year by Lake, Griffing and Stevenson.
-Since Colonel Wetherill purchased the land for $450 in 1873, it is improbable that such and imposing structure could have then existed - even in the light of those days' money values.
+It may therefore be Oxford's centennial house.
+It was certainly standing in 1877 for its outline in much its present form appears on a map of Oxford prepared that same year by Lake, Griffing and Stevenson.
+Since Colonel Wetherill purchased the land for $450 in 1873, it is improbable that such an imposing structure could have then existed - even in the light of those days' money values.

 Upon Colonel Wetherill's death in 1894, his widow sold the property to the Sinclair family, who operated it as a hotel until 1902, using the name "Sinclair House."
 Edna Sinclair, a direct descendant of that family was the Oxford Postmaster in 1975.